Marriage equality bill heads to Biden’s desk following bipartisan U.S. House vote - NewsBreak

 “For millions of Americans, this legislation will safeguard the rights and protections to which LGBTQI+ and interracial couples and their children are entitled,” Biden wrote.
 “It will also ensure that, for generations to follow, LGBTQI+ youth will grow up knowing that they, too, can lead full, happy lives and build families of their own.”

-Wolf, who leaves office in January, signed an executive order last year that adds sexual orientation and gender identity or expression as protected classes under the commonwealth’s sexual harassment policies.

-The final form regulation approved Thursday “provides individuals with protections from discrimination under the PA Human Relations Act and the PA Fair Education Opportunities Act.
-Following today’s approval, the new regulatory change is effective immediately,” the administration said in a statement.
-Pennsylvania is one 21 states without a law on the books banning discrimination against LGBTQ residents.

-The post Marriage equality bill heads to Biden’s desk following bipartisan U.S. House vote appeared first on Pennsylvania Capital-Star .
+The post Marriage equality bill heads to Biden’s desk following bipartisan U.S. House vote appeared first on Kansas Reflector .